meungochoo/2015_fall_computer_security/README.md

-# 2015 Fall Computer Security Project #2
+# 2015 Fall Computer Security Projects
+Project codes which made in this course.

+## 1. Klee
+Do symbolic execution with some codes.
+Because I used sample code of [miniz](https://github.com/richgel999/miniz), there aren't  my own codes.

+## 2. Sandboxing
-Implement sandbox with ptrace and seccomp.
+Implement sandbox with ptrace or seccomp.
-**Do NOT use this code on your homework!**

-## Language
-Used standard C11.

-## Environment
-Built in Ubuntu Server 15.04 64 bit with GCC 4.9.1.
-Tested in the same environment.

-## Etc
+## 3. TBA
-Detailed description will be added later...
+I don't know yet.
+Only hope no another project :)